 Traditionally, three publication prizes are announced at the International Congress on Medieval Studies, which takes place on the campus of Western Michigan University.
-In 2021, when the COVID-19 pandemic forced the congress to be held virtually, the awards are announced here.
+Since the congress is being held virtually in 2022, the awards will be announced here.

 The Prize, instituted by Dr. Diether H. Haenicke, then president of Western Michigan University, honored and now memorializes Gründler for his distinguished service to the University and his lifelong dedication to the international community of medievalists.
 The first award was made in 1997.

 The winner of the 2022 "La corónica" Book Award is Nadia R. Altschul for “Politics of Temporalization: Medievalism and Orientalism in Nineteenth-Century South America” (Philadelphia: University of Pennsylvania Press, 2020).

 In "Politics of Temporalization," Nadia R. Altschul explores how scholars who identified as Europeans categorized themselves as modern and western, in contrast to the peoples and places of the Americas, which they depicted as living in the medieval, oriental past, in order to justify colonial domination.
 Examining the politics of the medieval and the oriental/Moorish in the works of Euro-American Creole writers in Chile, Argentina, and Brazil, Altschul shows that we must reconsider the Anglophone notion of orientalism, taking into account Iberia’s long, colonial entanglement with North Africa and its own Moorish past.